MobiDataLab/mdl-semantic-enrichment/README.md

 stops, moves, weather, traffic, events, and points of interest).
 Aspects may be large in number, heterogeneous, or structurally complex.
-Although there is a growing volume of literature addressing the modelling and analysis of multiple aspect tra- jectories, the community suffers from a general lack of publicly available datasets.
+Although there is a growing volume of literature addressing the modelling and analysis of multiple aspect trajectories, the community suffers from a general lack of publicly available datasets.
 This is due to privacy concerns that make it difficult to publish such type of data, and to the lack of tools that are capable of linking raw spatio-temporal data to different types